GitHub Copilot vs Hyrax

 • Finds issues and executes fixes

-• 11-gate verification before merge
+• 13-step verification before merge

 • Full SAST coverage, not just CodeQL